matthewsides/SDCL-Methodologies/README.md

 #### UML State Chart

-The name of the diagram itself clarifies the purpose of the diagram and other details.
-It describes different states of a component in a system.
+The UML State chart describes different states of a component in a system.
 The states are specific to a component/object of a system.
+The statechart diagram is one of the five UML diagrams used to model the dynamic nature of a system.
+They define different states of an object during its lifetime and these states are altered by events.
+State charts are useful when modeling reactive systems (systems that respond to external or internal events).

+A Statechart diagram describes the flow of control from one state to another state.
+States are defined as a condition in which an object exists, that changes when a pre-set event is triggered.
+The most important purpose of Statechart diagram is to model lifetime of an object from creation to termination.